Understand the three most common borrower risks in p2p lending to get the most out of it.

 It’s not a unique story.
 Community banks have all but stopped lending to small business and personal loans from banks have dried up since the financial crisis.

-Enter Lending Club and p2p lending.
+Enter Personal Loans and p2p lending.
 Through the social marketplace for loans, Lara was able to get the money she needed to expand her business.
 Beyond the loan, she also built a strong network of business connections that has helped her grow since.

 Why does this matter to you?